1066 Granada massacre: Massacre

-In hopes of attaining his father's dream, Joseph sent messengers to Al-Mutasim ibn Sumadih the ruler of the neighboring Taifa of Almería, a traditional enemy of Granada.
-He promised to open the gates of the city to Al-Mutasim's army if he promised to install Joseph as king in exchange for his submission and allegiance.
-At the last moment, Al-Mutasim pulled out, and on the eve of the supposed invasion, word of the plot got out.
-When word reached the populace, Berbers claimed that Joseph intended to kill Badis and was about to betray the kingdom.
+On being accused of the poisoning death of the son of the king, Joseph found himself in a dangerous situation.
+In response, Joseph sent messengers to Al-Mutasim ibn Sumadih, the ruler of the neighboring Taifa of Almería, a traditional enemy of Granada.
+He promised to open the gates of the city to Al-Mutasim's army in return for his own installation as a subservient king.
+At the last moment, Al-Mutasim pulled out, and on the eve of the supposed invasion, news of the plot leaked out.
+When word reached the populace, they shouted that Joseph intended to kill King Badis and betray the kingdom.

 On 30 December 1066 (9 Tevet 4827), Muslim mobs stormed the royal palace where Joseph had sought refuge.
 The Jewish Encyclopaedia (1906) states Joseph was "hiding in a coal-pit, and having blackened his face so as to make himself unrecognizable.
 He was, however, discovered and killed, and his body was hanged on a cross."
 In the ensuing massacre of the Jewish population, many Jews of Granada were murdered.
 The 1906 Jewish Encyclopedia claims that "More than 1,500 Jewish families, numbering 4,000 persons, fell in one day."
 However the 1971 edition does not give precise casualty figures.
-That was possibly because the accounts of the massacre could not be verified, and as over 900 years had passed, it was subject to hyperbole.
 The Encyclopaedia Judaica also confirms the figures : "According to a later testimony, "more than 1,500 householders" were killed".

 Joseph's wife fled to Lucena, Córdoba, with her son Azariah, where she was supported by the community.
 Azariah, however, died in early youth.

 According to the historian Bernard Lewis, the massacre is "usually ascribed to a reaction among the Muslim population against a powerful and ostentatious Jewish vizier".